cloudtrainerwork/Power-BI-Deployment-Governance-and-Adoption/Whiteboard design session/WDS trainer guide - Power BI Deployment & Adoption Planning Workshop.md

 Present a solution to the target customer audience in a 15-minute PowerPoint presentation format.

-Validate the value proposition with the customer needs.
-Identify the the customer needs in from the Power BI Roadmap/Framework.
-The presentation should outline the Business Case, success criteria for a successful migration, and address all customer needs and objections.
+Validate and identify the customer needs in from the Power BI Roadmap/Framework.
+The presentation should outline the adoption of the Power BI Roadmap/Framework

 Timeframe: 30 minutes (15 minutes per team presentation)